 Store lansoprazole delayed-release capsules at room temperature between 68 and 77 degrees F (20 and 25 degrees C).
 Store away from heat, moisture, and light.
 Do not store in the bathroom.
 Keep lansoprazole delayed-release capsules out of the reach of children and away from pets.

 - If you have any questions about lansoprazole delayed-release capsules, please talk with your doctor, pharmacist, or other health care provider.

-- Lansoprazole delayed-release capsules is to be used only by the patient for whom it is prescribed.
+- Lansoprazole delayed-release capsules are to be used only by the patient for whom it is prescribed.
 Do not share it with other people.